 The Taming of the Tantrum: A Toddler’s Perspective

-[From Whispers Through Time: Communication Through the Ages and Stages of Childhood by L.R.Knost available June 2013; Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages by L.R.Knost now available on Amazon.]
+[From Whispers Through Time: Communication Through the Ages and Stages of Childhood by L.R.Knost.
+Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages and The Gentle Parent: Positive, Practical, Effective Discipline also available on Amazon and through other major retailers.]

 So parents, here’s the scoop on tantrums: